 INTRODUCTION

-In recent years, underutilized crops has attained more attention in global research due to the call for promoting sustainable agricultural production (Massawe et al., 2016).
+In recent years, underutilized crops have attained more attention in global research due to the call for promoting sustainable agricultural production (Massawe et al., 2016).
 To bridge the gap between the nutritional needs and the quantity of food supply among the human population, the development of underutilized protein-rich legumes is one of the momentous solutions to solve this problems especially in the developing countries where high-protein sources like grains and meat are expensive and scarce (Cheng et al., 2019).
 Winged bean [Psophocarpus tetragonolobus (L.) DC.]
-(2n=18), belonging to the family Fabaceae is one such underutilized multipurpose leguminous vegetable with huge potential of food source (Mahto and Dua, 2009).
-It is a tropical crop grown widely in Asia, India, Indonesia, Papua New Guinea and some parts of Africa (Verdcourt and Halliday, 1978).
-Winged bean is also called as Goa bean, four-angled bean and the presence of wings is the characteristic feature of this crop (NAS, 1981).
-The Psophocarpus is derived from the Greek words ‘Psohos’ (noise) and ‘Karpus’ (fruit) which indicates the explosive noise made during pod dehiscence (Allen and Allen, 1981).
+(2n=18), belonging to the family Fabaceae is one such underutilized multipurpose leguminous vegetable with vast potential of food source (Mahto and Dua, 2009).
+It is a tropical crop grown widely in Asia, India, Indonesia, Papua New Guinea, and some parts of Africa (Verdcourt and Halliday, 1978).
+Winged bean is also called Goa bean, four-angled bean, and the presence of wings is the characteristic feature of this crop (NAS, 1981).
+The Psophocarpus is derived from the Greek words ‘Psohos’ (noise) and ‘Karpus’ (fruit), which indicates the explosive noise made during pod dehiscence (Allen and Allen, 1981).
 This crop is popularly designated as “All-purpose wonder crop,” “God-given plant,” “One stalk supermarket,” or “Single-species supermarket” (Singh et al., 2019) because all parts of the plant including leaves, pods, tuber and even flowers are edible and also the stems and leaves are used as fodder.
 Pods are used in curry, pickle and salad items.
-The protein content in seeds (30-40%) is comparable to soybean which is about 50% higher than other legumes and also contain soybean-equivalent nutrients (Amoo et al. 2006).
-It also contains specific trypsin and chymotrypsin with insecticidal property (Gatehouse et al., 1991) and also contain a good balance of amino acids including lysine.
+The protein content in seeds (30-40%) is comparable to soybean, which is about 50% higher than other legumes and also contains soybean-equivalent nutrients (Amoo et al. 2006).
+It also contains specific trypsin and chymotrypsin with insecticidal property (Gatehouse et al., 1991) and also contains a good balance of amino acids, including lysine.
 It helps in increasing soil fertility by fixing atmospheric nitrogen and requires low external inputs (Massawe et al., 2016).

-Even though they provide several nutritional security, information on ideal harvest time and physiological maturity of winged bean seeds are still unknown.
+Even though they provide several nutritional security, information on ideal harvest time, and physiological maturity of winged bean seeds are still unknown.
 As far as the seed quality is concerned, seed development have significant importance.
 Production of good quality genuine seeds and its maintenance till next planting are very important for commercial cultivation of any crops.
-According to Marcos-Filho et al. (1994), there is a point at which the stabilization of dry matter translocation to the seed is attained and that point is called Physiological maturity.
-If seeds are harvested at the correct stage of maturity, maximum seed germination and vigour may be achieved (Vidigal et al., 2011).
+According to Marcos-Filho et al. (1994), there is a point at which the stabilization of dry matter translocation to the seed is attained, and that point is called physiological maturity.
+If seeds are harvested at the correct stage of maturity, maximum seed germination, and vigor may be achieved (Vidigal et al., 2011).

-According to Copeland and McDonald (1995), delayed harvesting may decline seed quality due to adverse environmental conditions such as high temperature, high humidity, rainfall, over drying, damage by birds and animals or attacks by diseases, pests and also causes pod shattering in the field.
-Moreover, the dormancy of winged bean seed is hard to break that acts as barrier to water uptake, gas exchange, or loss of chemical inhibitors (Finkelstein, 2010).
-Hence, quality of winged bean seeds depends on harvesting stage and nutrient contents viz., protein, amino acids, carbohydrate, fat, vitamin etc. Therefore, this study was aimed to assess the seed development and maturation pattern in winged bean by monitoring changes in physical and physiological seed quality characters coincided with maximum seed vigour.
+According to Copeland and McDonald (1995), delayed harvesting may decline seed quality due to adverse environmental conditions such as high temperature, high humidity, rainfall, over-drying, damage by birds and animals, or attacks by diseases, pests and also causes pod shattering in the field.
+Moreover, the dormancy of winged bean seed is hard to break, that acts as a barrier to water uptake, gas exchange, or loss of chemical inhibitors (Finkelstein, 2010).
+Hence, the quality of winged bean seeds depends on harvesting stage and nutrient contents viz., protein, amino acids, carbohydrate, fat, vitamin etc. Therefore, this study was aimed to assess the seed development and maturation pattern in winged bean by monitoring changes in physical and physiological seed quality characters coincided with maximum seed vigor.

 MATERIAL AND METHODS